wilkinsonmatt/Programming_Language_Suggester/README.md

 * CSS
 * HTML
+* Bootstap
+* JS
+* Jqwery

 ## Description

-A basic HTML website which displays infomation about me.
-The site also inculdeds examples of my previous projects and github links to them.
+ A Programming Language Suggester webpage that asks future students a series of questions about themselves and provides a language suggestion based on their answers.

+ (unfortunately the results aren't based on science)

 ## Setup/Installation Requirements

 * Download entire github file
-* launch index.HTML file in preferred browser
+* launch index.HTML file in Google Chrome

 ## Known Bugs